-- Standard 2.3.
-Each patient must have a private opportunity to discuss the abortion.(6-10) - Standard 2.4.
-A patient must undergo the abortion as expeditiously as possible in accordance with good medical practice. - Standard 2.5.
-Information about aftercare and contraception must be available to patients at the facility.
+Each person must have a private opportunity to ask questions about the abortion.(7-9)

+A person must undergo the abortion as expeditiously as possible in accordance with good medical practice.

-Recommendation 2.5.1.
-The importance of contacting the facility for any concerns should be emphasized.
-Recommendation 2.5.2.
-Evidence-based guidelines for contraceptive counseling should be followed.(11) ndard 2.6.
-All reasonable precautions must be taken to ensure the patient's confidentiality.
-Recommendation 2.6.1.
-The patient should be informed of the communication of information to any third party.
-Recommendation 2.6.2.
-A discussion should take place about which individuals or agencies may receive communications regarding services.
-This discussion should include confidentiality implications of using insurance or governmental health care coverage.
+Information about aftercare and contraception must be available.
+The importance of contacting the provider for any concerns should be emphasized.

+Evidence-based guidelines for contraceptive counseling should be followed.(10)

+All reasonable precautions must be taken to ensure confidentiality.

+The person should be informed of the communication of information to any third party.

+People need to know which individuals or agencies may receive communications regarding services.
+This information should include confidentiality implications of using insurance or governmental health care coverage.

 Discussion: Informed consent and abortion counseling are two different processes.
-The goal of informed consent is to assure that the patient's decision is voluntary and informed, and that the patient understands the risks and benefits of the abortion procedure.
-Patient education and counseling includes a discussion of the feelings and concerns expressed by the patient, which may include help with decision-making and contraceptive choices, values clarification, or referral to other professionals.
-A referral to community services should be available if that becomes necessary or the needs of the patient are outside the scope of training of clinic staff.
+The goal of informed consent is to assure that the person's decision is voluntary and informed, and that they understand the risks and benefits of the abortion procedure.
+Education and counseling includes a discussion of the feelings and concerns expressed by the patient, which may include help with decision-making and contraceptive choices, values clarification, or referral to other professionals.
+Although the large majority of people who present for abortion are sure of their decision, (8) a referral to community services should be available if that becomes necessary or the needs of the patient are outside the scope of training of clinic staff.

-Where abortion is safe and legal, the risk of death overall is less than 1 per 100,000 abortions.(4, 5, 12) Pregnancy-related deaths are significantly higher.(13, 14, 15)
+Where abortion is safe and legal, the risk of death overall is less than 1 per 100,000 abortions.(5, 6, 11) Pregnancy-related deaths are significantly higher.(12)